chiahsien/CHTCollectionViewWaterfallLayout/README.md

 Read the demo codes and `CHTCollectionViewWaterfallLayout.h` header file for more information.

 #### Step 1
-There are some properties for you to set up.
+There are some properties for you.
+Although they have default values, I strongly recommand you to set up `columnCount` and `itemWidth` to suit your needs.

 ``` objc
 @property (nonatomic, assign) NSInteger columnCount;